 In this Renewed Mama video podcast, I share three better ways than shouting.

 We can’t control much of the world around us including our toddlers, teenagers, and our spouse, but we can control how we respond.
 We can check in with ourselves and ask:

 What am I thinking?
 What do I want to say or to shout?

-Am I stressed, frustrated, overwhelmed, upset about something else?
+Am I stressed, frustrated, overwhelmed, or upset about something else?

 Is this just the trigger that is trying to set me off?

 Get to the root of what is actually bothering you and then ask, “How will I choose to respond?”
 Mama, you can respond right.
 I share more about getting to the root of what’s bothering you in Going Fruit to Root – Renewed Mama Podcast Episode 38.

 Share in the comments below how these three better ways will help you to stop shouting at your kids.
 I want to hear from you.
 I bless you, Mama.
 Keep your mind strong and the words you speak pure, lovely, and good.